Did you know blood makes up around 7% of the weight of a human body?

-Blood travels around the body in a massive network of arteries and veins transporting oxygen and nutrients.
-It also removes waste, contains cells that fight infection and helps with temperature regulation.
+The average adult has 5 litres of blood flowing around their body in a massive network of arteries and veins transporting oxygen and nutrients to cells.
+Blood also removes waste, contains cells that fight infection and helps with temperature regulation.

 There are three types of blood vessels each with a different function